Trinity: Before the Council of Nicaea

-The first defense of the doctrine of the Trinity was by Tertullian, who was born around 150–160 AD, explicitly "defined" the Trinity as Father, Son, and Holy Spirit and defended his theology against Praxeas, although he noted that the majority of the believers in his day found issue with his doctrine.
+The first defense of the doctrine of the Trinity was by Tertullian, who was born around AD 150–160, explicitly "defined" the Trinity as Father, Son, and Holy Spirit and defended his theology against Praxeas, although he noted that the majority of the believers in his day found issue with his doctrine.
+Tertullian confession, although it implies a Trinity, is binitarian in structure.

 St. Justin and Clement of Alexandria referenced all three persons of the Trinity in their doxologies and St. Basil likewise, in the evening lighting of lamps.

 Origen of Alexandria (AD 185 – c.
-253) has often been interpreted as Subordinationist — believing in shared divinity of the three persons but not in co-equality.
-(Some modern researchers have argued that Origen might have actually been anti-Subordinationist and that his own Trinitarian theology inspired the Trinitarian theology of the later Cappadocian Fathers.)
+253) has often been interpreted as Subordinationist—believing in shared divinity of the three persons but not in co-equality.
+However, some modern researchers have argued that Origen might have actually been anti-Subordinationist and that his own Trinitarian theology inspired the Trinitarian theology of the later Cappadocian Fathers.

 The concept of the Trinity can be seen as developing significantly during the first four centuries by the Church Fathers in reaction to theological interpretations known as Adoptionism, Sabellianism, and Arianism.
-Adoptionism was the belief that Jesus was an ordinary man, born of Joseph and Mary, who became the Christ and Son of God at his baptism.
-In 269, the Synods of Antioch condemned Paul of Samosata for his Adoptionist theology, and also condemned the term homoousios (ὁμοούσιος, "of the same being") in the modalist sense in which he used it.
+In 269, the Synods of Antioch condemned Paul of Samosata for his Adoptionist theology and also condemned the term homoousios (ὁμοούσιος, "of the same being") in the modalist sense in which he used it.

-Among the nontrinitarian beliefs, the Sabellianism taught that the Father, the Son, and the Holy Spirit are essentially one and the same, the difference being simply verbal, describing different aspects or roles of a single being.
-For this view Sabellius was excommunicated for heresy in Rome c.
-220.

 First Council of Nicaea (325)

-In the fourth century, Arianism, as traditionally understood, taught that the Father existed prior to the Son who was not, by nature, God but rather a changeable creature who was granted the dignity of becoming "Son of God".
+In the fourth century, Arianism, as traditionally understood, taught that the Father existed prior to the Son, who was not, by nature, God but rather a changeable creature who was granted the dignity of becoming "Son of God".
 In 325, the First Council of Nicaea adopted the Nicene Creed which described Christ as "God of God, Light of Light, very God of very God, begotten, not made, being of one substance with the Father", and the "Holy Ghost" as the one by which "was incarnate ... of the Virgin Mary". ("the Word was made flesh and dwelled among us").
 About the Father and the Son, the creed used the term homoousios (of one substance) to define the relationship between the Father and the Son.
-After more than fifty years of debate, homoousios was recognised as the hallmark of orthodoxy, and was further developed into the formula of "three persons, one being".
+After more than fifty years of debate, homoousios was recognized as the hallmark of orthodoxy and was further developed into the formula of "three persons, one being".

 The Confession of the First Council of Nicaea, the Nicene Creed, said little about the Holy Spirit.
 At the First Council of Nicea (325) all attention was focused on the relationship between the Father and the Son, without making any similar statement about the Holy Spirit.
 In the words of the creed:

+The Nicene Creed of 325 is also considered binitarian (although it passingly mentions the Holy Spirit).